 So, when comparing Los Cabos vs Tulum from a female perspective, Tulum is the clear winner in my eyes.

 Along similar lines, the Department of State (DOS) ranks Cabo as more dangerous than Tulum.
 It places Cabo in the “reconsider travel” category, whereas Tulum is in the “exercise increased caution” category.

 To be fair, Tulum has its fair share of cartel-related crime.
 So, it’s not the kind of place where you should let your guard down.

-For more details on safety, check out my guide on safety in Los Cabos.
+For more details on safety, check out my guides on safety in Los Cabos and safety in Tulum.